StephenOTT/vertx-bpmn-model-doc-generator/README.md

 This is a use case example of using the CamundaBPM (Camunda.org) Model API with Vertx.
 Allows you to provide a BPMN file which will be read and parsed by Camunda's Java Model API and then rendered through a provided FreeMarker template.

+## Still not sure what this does...

+This lets you provide a FreeMarker template and a BPMN file; the output is a rendered template.
+The purpose is to allow someone to navigate the Camunda BPMN model API directly in the FreeMarker template in order to easily generate documentation for BPMN files.

+# Setup

 Install NPM Dependencies: `./gradlew clean npmInstall`